codecypher/LearnAI/Level-0/nlp/nlp.md

 There are a total of five execution steps when building a Natural Language Processor [2]:

-1. **Lexical Analysis:** Processing of Natural Languages by the NLP algorithm starts with identifying and analyzing the input words’ structure.
-This part is called Lexical Analysis and Lexicon stands for an anthology of the various words and phrases used in a language.
+1. **Lexical Analysis:** Processing of Natural Languages by the NLP algorithm starts with identifying and analyzing the structure of the input words.

+Lexicon stands for an anthology of the various words and phrases used in a language.
 It is dividing a large chunk of words into structural paragraphs and sentences.

 2. **Syntactic Analysis/Parsing:** Once the sentence structure is formed, syntactic analysis works on checking the grammar of the formed sentences and phrases.

-It also forms a relationship among words and eliminates logically incorrect sentences.
-For instance, the English Language analyzer rejects the sentence, ‘An umbrella opens a man’.
+This step also forms a relationship among words and eliminates logically incorrect sentences.

+For example, the English Language analyzer rejects the sentence ‘An umbrella opens a man’.

-3. **Semantic Analysis:** In the semantic analysis process, the input text is now checked for meaning such as it draws the exact dictionary of all the words present in the sentence and subsequently checks every word and phrase for meaningfulness.
+3. **Semantic Analysis:** The input text is checked for meaning such as it draws the exact dictionary of all the words present in the sentence and subsequently checks every word and phrase for meaningfulness.

 This is done by understanding the task at hand and correlating it with the semantic analyzer.
 For example, a phrase like ‘hot ice’ is rejected.

 4. **Discourse Integration:** The discourse integration step forms the story of the sentence.

 Every sentence should have a relationship with its preceding and succeeding sentences.
 These relationships are checked by Discourse Integration.

 5. **Pragmatic Analysis:** Once all grammatical and syntactic checks are complete, the sentences are now checked for their relevance in the real world.

-During Pragmatic Analysis, every sentence is revisited and evaluated once again, this time checking them for their applicability in the real world using general knowledge.
+During Pragmatic Analysis, each sentence is revisited and evaluated again to check for its applicability to the real world using general knowledge.

 ## Tokenization, Stemming, and Lemmatization